ibm-cloud-docs/databases-for-redis/reference-security.md

 If you have an account with IBM Cloud, your personal data is held by {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.IBM_notm}} Data Processing Addendum (Addendum) applies to the processing of client's personal data by {{site.data.keyword.IBM_notm}} on behalf of client in order to provide {{site.data.keyword.IBM_notm}} standard services.
 [IBM DPA ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/support/customer/zz/en/dpa.html){:new_window}

-{{site.data.keyword.databases-for-redis}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience. {{site.data.keyword.databases-for-redis}} monitors client interactions with the {{site.data.keyword.databases-for-redis}} dashboard.
+{{site.data.keyword.databases-for-redis}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience.

-{{site.data.keyword.databases-for-redis}} uses email for contacting clients as appropriate.

 {{site.data.keyword.databases-for-redis}} provides a [Data Sheet Addendum (DSA)![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/software/reports/compatibility/clarityreports/report/html/softwareReqsForProduct?deliverableId=CD09D2E06DC811E8A0B560E89C071ECC){:new_window} with its policies as a Data Processor regarding content and data protection.